feedbin/crawler/README.md

 Crawler
 =========

 Crawler is a service meant to be run in combination with [Feedbin](https://github.com/feedbin/feedbin).

-Refresh feeds a process image thumbnails.
+Crawler refreshes feeds a process image thumbnails.
+It is a separate service so it can be as lightweight and parallel as possible.

 ### Requirements